 Of all the areas of our homes, the kitchen is by far the most dirt-prone area.
 This is due to the fact that food preparation and storage is done in the kitchen.

 You also have the likes of oil stains, tomato sauce stains, curry stains, fruit stains, vegetable stains, and so much more to contend with as it relates to foods.
 It does not stop there because insects, possibly rodents and microorganisms are also lurking around for a bit of your food.

 How to Clean Wooden Cabinets

 As a general rule, it is recommended that you test alternative products on a small area of your cabinet a few hours before and see how it turns out just so you do not ruin your beautiful finish or painted surface.

 The best way to clean wood cabinets is by purchasing an awesome wood cleaning solution called an oil-soap wood cleaner.
 It was specially formulated to clean wooden surfaces.
 You can find this at affordable prices at your local hardware stores.

 Alternatively, you can use everyday home ingredients that may be available pretty much all the time such as dish soap, baking soda, and sometimes WD-40.

 Here is a cleaning solution

-Combine a solution of 1 cup of water, 1 teaspoon toothpaste and 2 tablespoons baking soda.
+Combine a solution of 1 cup of water, 1 teaspoon of toothpaste, and 2 tablespoons of baking soda.
 Use a sponge or cloth to dip into the solution and use it to scrub the dirty areas of the cabinet.

 2).
 Make a paste with baking soda and water, apply it to the creasy areas by rubbing it on in a circular motion, slightly press it into the grease to use the abrasiveness of the baking soda to lift the surface grease and leave it to soak for ten 10 minutes.